orthecreedence/runcl/README.md

   -i, --image <file> : Load a lisp image file
   --heap <bytes>     : Set lisp heap size
   --stack <bytes>    : Set lisp stack size
-  -e, --eval <form>  : Eval a form (can be called multiple times) -cl, --impl <lisp> : Specify one or more desired lisps to load (space separated)
+  -e, --eval <form>  : Eval a lisp form (can be called multiple times) -cl, --impl <lisp> : Specify a desired lisp type to load, space delim -nw, --no-rlwrap   : Specify NOT to use rlwrap if it exists in the $PATH

     Allowed implementations (ever-growing):
       sbcl ccl ccl64 clisp ecl